 No, You Can’t Deduct Alimony (Anymore)

-At least, it won’t be in the very near future.
-While alimony was tax deductible under certain circumstances and still will be if you’re already divorced, the Tax Cuts and Jobs Act has eliminated the deduction moving forward, starting at the end of the year.
+While alimony was tax deductible under certain circumstances and still will be if you’re already divorced, the Tax Cuts and Jobs Act eliminated the deduction.
 Any divorce finalized after Dec.
-31, 2018, will not come with the ability to legally deduct your alimony expenses on your taxes.
-So, if legal separation is in fact unavoidable, consider making sure it happens before the end of the year.
+31, 2018, has not come with the ability to legally deduct your alimony expenses on your taxes.

 Pet Moving Costs

 If you have to move for a job, you can deduct the cost of relocating Fido.
 It’s part and parcel with being able to deduct most of your moving expenses when you’re relocating for work, so take care to include those costs with any other relocation deductions you’re making.